 Where are you going?

 When you compare travel insurance, you’ll need to confirm your destination.
-Europe is a popular choice for water sports, but you’ll need a different policy if you’re going to the USA or more exotic countries.
+Europe is a popular choice for water sports, but you’ll need a different policy if you’re going to the USA or more exotic locations.

-How many are going?
+How many people are going?